aws-solutions-library-samples/guidance-for-buy-it-now-on-third-party-website-on-aws/README.md

 ```
 $ cdk ls
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see 2 stacks Thirdparty-MockStack and guidance-for-buy-it-now-on-third-party-website-on-aws stack
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see 2 stacks Thirdparty-MockStack and guidance-for-buy-it-now-on-third-party-website-on-aws stack

 7. You will first need to deploy the Thirdparty-MockStack.
 This stack is used to mock third party resources in our guidance.
 This stack will spin up 1 API Gateway with 3 mock endpoints and 1 DynamoDB table.
    - DynamoDB: This is used to store product details like name and price from different stores